microsoft/ML-For-Beginners/Regression/3-Linear/README.md

 >
 > You can observe the method of calculation for these values on the [Math is Fun](https://www.mathsisfun.com/data/least-squares-regression.html) web site.
 >
-> A common method of regression is **Least-Squares Regression** which means that all the datapoints surounding the regression line are squared and then added up.
+> A common method of regression is **Least-Squares Regression** which means that all the datapoints surrounding the regression line are squared and then added up.
 Ideally, that final sum is as small as possible, because we want a low number of errors, or `least-squares`.
 We do so since we want to model a line that has the least cumulative distance from all of our data points.
 We also square the terms before adding them since we are concerned with its magnitude rather than its direction.
 >
 > One more term to understand is the **Correlation Coefficient** between given X and Y variables.
 For a scatterplot, you can quickly visualize this coefficient.
 A plot with datapoints scattered in a neat line have high correlation, but a plot with datapoints scattered everywhere between X and Y have a low correlation.
 >